SoftwareAG/c8y-docs/content/change-logs/platform-services/data-broker-10-20-270-0-fixed-issues-with-microservice-based-data-broker-message-forwarding.md

   - value: tc-QHwMfWtBk7
     label: cumulocity
 ticket: MTM-57995
-version: 1020.270.0
+version: 1020.296.0
 ---
-Resolved a defect where the microservice-based Data Broker failed to forward messages to the destination tenant after recovering from network interruptions or messaging service downtime.
+Resolved a defect where the microservice-based Data Broker might fail to forward messages to the destination tenant after recovering from a temporary loss of connection to the Messaging Service.
+This connection loss could be caused by, for example, a transient network interruption or by maintenance on the Messaging Service.